slabbi/Z80-CPU-Tester/README.md

 It tries
 1. to identify the CPU technology (NMOS/CMOS),
 2. to identify the CPU manufacturer,
-3. to test whether the CPU is still functional, and
+3. to test whether the CPU is still functional,

+and helps
 4. to find out the max. supported clock rate.

 The above results will help to identify fake CPUs.